globant-ui/css-style-guide/README.md

 A Module defines the appearance and positing of its elements, nothing else.
 If a module were to define a specific width then it would not be flexible enough to be included in multiple locations of different dimensions.

-### Layout classes should be prefixed with l

-This makes the separation between module and layout clear.

 Source: [SMACSS on layout](http://smacss.com/book/type-layout)

 ## Modules